• Skip to primary navigation

 • Spread yellow mustard evenly over the ribs covering completely.
 Next, spread the dry rub over the ribs covering completely.
 Wrap in saran wrap so they are completely covered.
 Place in fridge to rest a minimum of 2 hours, but we do it overnight for best results!

-• Prepare your smoker according to manufacture’s directions to a heat of 225 F degrees.
+• Prepare your smoker according to manufacture's directions to a heat of 225 degrees Fahrenheit.
 We use apple wood chips when making these ribs.
+Another great option is a competition blend of wood chips.

 • After 3 hours remove ribs from smoker but leave smoke on at same temperature.

 • Lay tinfoil out on counter (enough to wrap ribs in) and lay the ribs on the foil.
-Mix 1/2 c. bbq sauce and 1/2 c. apple juice together in small bowl.
+Mix ½ cup bbq sauce and ½ cup apple juice together in small bowl.
 Pour it carefully over the ribs and seal up the foil so nothing leaks out.
-Place ribs back in the smoker at 225 degrees F for 2 hours.
+Place ribs back in the smoker at 225 degrees Fahrenheit for 2 hours.

 • After 2 hours has passed remove the ribs from the smoker.
 Remove the ribs from foil.
 Mix together BBQ sauce, honey and brown sugar for the finishing sauce in a mixing bowl.
 Coat ribs with finishing sauce and place back on the smoker for 1 hour.